The Dull Sword

-The Dull Sword (なまくら刀, Namakura Gatana) is a Japanese animated short film produced by Jun'ichi Kōuchi in 1917.
+The Dull Sword (なまくら刀, Namakura Gatana) is a Japanese animated short film produced by Jun'ichi Kōuchi and Senpan Maekawa in 1917.
 It was rediscovered by an antique shop employee in Osaka in March 2008.

 This film is a 4-minute silent short that tells a story about a foolish rōnins purchase of a dull-edged sword and subsequent attempts at tsujigiri.
 It was released on June 30, 1917, and is among the very earliest examples of anime.

 Plot

 lit. 'dull-edged sword'; gatana is rendaku of katana (Namakura Gatana) is a short comedic jidaigeki about a dim-witted self-appointed samurai.
 He gets fooled and buys a dull sword from a merchant.
 The samurai, trying to figure out why his new sword cannot cut anyone he strikes, tries desperately to attack random townspeople who defend themselves and knock him out.